jimenasegurabejar/jimenasegurabejar/README.md

 My research ranges from schrondinger bridges and reinforcement learning to

-I share my research notes through my **[Newsletter](https://cortexdreams.substack.com/)**, so that even a five-year-old child can understand and explain the theoretical frameworks.
+I share my research notes through my **[Newsletter](https://cortexdreams.substack.com/)**, so that even a five-year-old child can understand and explain the theoretical frameworks to a 50 year old human being.

 <!--